 Should capital cost estimation be based on a global or local market portfolio?
-If asset markets are integrated then a world market portfolio represents the appropriate benchmark, whereas market segmentation implies risk pricing to a national market benchmark.
+If asset markets are integrated, then a world market portfolio represents the appropriate benchmark, whereas market segmentation implies risk pricing to a national market benchmark.
 There seems to be no consensus on the answer to this question despite its practical ramifications for corporate finance.
-This paper provides a new perspective on the issue based on evidence from a natural asset pricing experiment.
+This article provides a new perspective on the issue based on evidence from a natural asset pricing experiment.
 The revision of the global Morgan Stanley Capital International (MSCI) equity index in December 2000 dramatically changed the country representation in the index with a median absolute percentage weight change of 42% at the country level.
 It is argued here that this substantial index change for a large amount of index-tracking capital modified global and local market benchmarks that are based on actively managed assets.
 Such benchmark changes imply distinct and predictable changes to all global and local equity betas.
 A careful analysis of the event returns around the announcement of the index change can therefore reveal the degree of global versus local asset pricing.
-Global beta changes should (ceteris paribus) account for the event returns under a global market benchmark, whereas a local benchmark is appropriate if local beta changes best explain the cross section of returns.
-The main contribution of this paper is to show that global beta changes best account for the event returns of the MSCI index change.
+Global beta changes should, ceteris paribus, account for the event returns under a global market benchmark, whereas a local